WE HAVE CLOSED OUR WAITLIST ON 31 OCTOBER 2022. WE ARE NO LONGER AVAILABLE TO TAKE NEW CLIENTS

 A clinical psychologist in our practice, usually works one on one, but may be able to offer working with couples, families or groups.
 Therapy sessions usually last for about an hour.
 You may meet with your psychologist for only a short time or for a number of months.
-Before therapy begins your psychologist should discuss with you the likely length of the therapy.
+Before therapy begins your psychologist will discuss with you the likely length of the therapy.
 The science of psychology is moving ahead rapidly, and as part of our training, all clinical psychologists commit to keeping up-to-date with the newest scientific knowledge and attend ongoing professional development.

 All clinicians at Psychology Associates are extensively trained and very experienced in handling most presenting problems including:

 - Health and Wellness

 - Men’s Issues

 - Personality Difficulties